perioden/perioden.io/dental-implants-periodontist/dr-roy/periodontist.md

 <p>We take an individualized approach to every case, working closely with both patients and referring general dentists to create treatment plans that restore health and confidence in a patient’s smile.</p>

 <h2>Why Refer Your Patients to Dr. Roy?</h2>
-<p>General dental practitioners trust Dr. Roy’s expertise in periodontics.
-We understand the importance of maintaining relationships with referring dentists and assure you that we will only provide periodontal and implant treatments—no general dental services like cavity fillings.
-Your patients will return to you for routine dental care.</p>
+<p>We work closely with general dentists and highly value their referrals, ensuring that patients receive specialized periodontal care while their primary dental needs continue to be managed by their family dentist.
+This collaborative approach helps maintain comprehensive care for our patients.</p>
 <p>With his extensive background as a part-time instructor at UBC Dentistry and advanced training from the United States, Dr. Roy ensures the best treatment outcomes for challenging cases like complex bone grafts, sinus lifts, and full-mouth rehabilitation using All-on-4 implants.</p>
 <p>Dr. Roy works in close collaboration with general dentists to provide specialized care without disrupting the patient relationship.
 General dentists often refer patients for procedures like <strong>soft tissue grafts, crown lengthening, bone grafting,</strong> and <strong>dental implants</strong>.</p>
 <h3>Specialized Gum and Bone Treatment</h3>